twolfson/twolfson.com/articles/lessons-of-a-startup-engineer.md

 e.g. 1 person at a 3 person startup is 1/3 the company, whereas at a 10,000 person company it's 1/10,000 (handwaving over hierarchy details).

-In practice, it's more likely that a decision might take a person's out of forward velocity, which impacts team and company velocity.
+In practice, this most frequently cascades from a person's forward velocity being interrupted, which then impacts team and company velocity.

+> Terminology: Team implies internal grouping/perspective, company implies external

 Scenario ([Underdog.io][]): You launched your startup by using a [Google Forms][] to intake customers and manage everything via email.
-Once a month, 2 users try to sign-up concurrently which leads to an error.
+Once a month, 2 users try to sign-up concurrently which leads to an error page.
 <br/>
 What do you do?